JustinPatenaude/manitoba-passion-play/index.md

     we wouldn't hesitate to return.
   testimonial_author: Bill & Valerie, Teulon, MB
 bottom_section_title: Live Orchestra
-bottom_section_content: Returning for 2018, a group of musicians led by Christian Kantz and Jason Dyck of Winkler will volunteer their time and talents to provide musical accompaniment composed by Micheal Janzen and commissioned by Oak Valley for Manitoba's Passion Play.
+bottom_section_content: Returning for 2018, a group of musicians led by conductor Jason Vanwynsberghe of Pilot Mound  come from across Southern Manitoba and  have been rehearsing and volunteering their time and talents to provide musical accompaniment composed by Micheal Janzen and commissioned by Oak Valley for Manitoba's Passion Play.
 show_promotional_banner: true
 promotional_banner: Celebrating its 19th season, this summer's performance dates are July 7 and 8 at 6:30 pm and July 13, 14, and 15 at 7:30 pm